crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 ...
 crytic_const_storage: failed!💥
   Call sequence:
-    set(0)
+    (0x871dd7c2b4b25e1aa18728e9d5f2af4c4e431f5c).set(0) from: 0x0000000000000000000000000000000000010000
 ```

-In the next part of this tutorial, we will explore how to easily find where contracts are deployed with a specific tool.
+In the next part of this tutorial, we will explore how to easily find where contracts are deployed with a specific tool based on Slither.
 This will be useful if the deployment process is complex and we need to test an specific contract.